MasterScrat/Chatistics/README.md

 pip install -r requirements.txt
 ````

-You will need to specify your own name to the parsers.
+You will need to give your own name to the parsers so it can make sense of the conversations.
 Use the exact same format as you have on Messenger or Hangouts.

 * Google Hangouts: `python parse_hangouts.py -ownName "John Doe"`
 * Facebook Messenger: `python parse_messenger.py -ownName "John Doe"`